kcudding/ecotheory.github.io/teach/density-dependent.md

 ```

 ![](density-dependent_files/figure-html/unnamed-chunk-10-1.jpeg)<!-- -->
-Invasive lionfish mean density estimated from remotely operated vehicle video samples at northern Gulf of Mexico natural (a, n = 16) and artificial (b, n = 22) reef locations.
-Data are take from Dahl et al. (2019) Fig 2 and text.
-Unreported data values are chosen chosen arbitrarily from estimation.
+Invasive lionfish mean density estimated from remotely operated vehicle video samples at northern Gulf of Mexico natural (a, n = 16) and artificial (b, n = 22) reef locations (Dahl et al., 2019)

-From both figures, we can see that the invasive lionfish population increases exponentially during the first couple years (2011-2014).
-After reaching a capacity in 2014, it starts to fluctuate around that peak value.
-If the researchers keep recording the population number after 2017, we will be able to generate a density-dependent logisitic growth curve.
+From both figures, we can see that the invasive lionfish population increases exponentially during the first years (2011-2014).
+After potentially reaching carrying capacity in 2014, it starts to fluctuate around that peak value.
+If this trend continues, a density-dependent logisitic growth curve will represent well the growth patterns for these populations.

 #### Takeaways from this example

 * The population growth of invasive lionfish in the Gulf of Mexico is likely to be density-dependent.
-Population trends suggest that this species may have already reached carrying capacity.
+Population trends suggest that this species may have already reached carrying capacity

-* Future studies should examine other potential density-dependent demographic rates (e.g. movement, fecundity, mortality) in invasive lionfish populations to capture the full extent of density-dependent effects.
+* Future studies should examine other potential density-dependent demographic rates (e.g. movement, fecundity, mortality) in invasive lionfish populations to capture the full extent of density-dependent effects

-* These information are necessary for applying effective fish removal programs.
+* Knowing the population dynamics for this species enables the application of effective fish removal programs

 ### References: